 Volunteer at the Hermitage

-At The Hermitage, volunteers participate in bringing history to life for our guests while they explore the larger-than-life personality of Jackson, the era named for him and the beautiful plantation he called home.
+Come join our team!
+At The Hermitage, volunteers participate in bringing history to life for our guests while they explore the larger-than-life personality of Jackson, the era named for him, and the beautiful plantation he called home.
 We have plenty of opportunities for volunteers in our museum and on our grounds, ranging from golf cart drivers to gate greeters and garden volunteers.
 Our volunteers assist with special events as well as day to day proceedings here on the site.
 More information on these specific assignments is listed below.

 The Breezeway Greeter is stationed in the Andrew Jackson Visitor Center breezeway.
 The main responsibilities are to greet visitors in the breezeway, assist with directions, answer any questions, help Ticket Office by directing people to specific windows, encourage comment card use and uphold policies of The Hermitage.
 The volunteer may also be requested to provide transportation assistance to handicapped guests by operating a golf cart.